faskt8/nlw-proffy/README.md

 4. for using app with server

       4.1.
-Go to the paste server
+Go to the directory: server

       4.2. run command : `yarn start` or if you dont have yarn use `npm start`